-Program: Project Name: Parks Program Parks Identity Signage Program Sub-program: Submission ID: Parks rioject Name. ranks identity Signage Program Submission ID.
-7 129 Location: Various Locations Cost: \$100,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: \$94,050 \$5,950 Scope: This project is a continuation of the initiative to inform the public of the name of the park that they are visiting, amenities within the park and wayfinding in parks.
-In order to adequately provide park and community, Phase 4 of the sig to ensure an ongoing, coordinated installation plan includes up to 20 r request for funding for this program nage fabrication approach to s neighbourhood on and installation prog ite identity.
-Phase 4 of I parks and wayfinding gram needs to be completed the fabrication and A cost estimate on the material cost design for identity and wayfinding s
+Program: Parks Program Sub-program: Parks Project Name: Parks Identity Signage Program Submission ID: 7129 Location: Various Locations Cost: \$100,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: \$94,050 \$5,950 Scope: This project is a continuation of the initiative to inform the public of the name of the park that they are visiting, amenities within the park and wayfinding in parks.
+In order to adequately provide park and community, Phase 4 of the sig to ensure an ongoing, coordinated installation plan includes up to 20 r request for funding for this program nage fabricatio approach to si eighbourhood n and installation pro- te identity.
+Phase 4 of parks and wayfinding gram needs to be completed fithe fabrication and A cost estimate on the material cost design for identity and wayfinding s •